 - What are the sensitivities of Antarctic and subantarctic biodiversity to environmental stressors, and are there critical thresholds that would give rise to irreversible impacts?

 - How has the biodiversity of Antarctic and subantarctic terrestrial and nearshore areas changed in the past and how can this help us predict future change in a changing world?

-To test predictions of further ecosystem impacts as a result of climate change we need a sustained and integrated observing system.
-Ecosystems that could contribute to a network of long-term observing sites designed to identify functional and structural ecosystem change include:
+To test predictions of further ecosystem impacts as a result of climate change we need a long-term, integrated observing system.
+Ecosystems that could contribute to a network of observing sites include:

 - the moss beds at Casey, which are highly sensitive to water availability (which is itself climate sensitive)

 - the nearshore marine environment at Casey, which is an ideal location for studying the effects of sea ice on coastal marine communities